1. Definition and elements of the internal control and risk management system in the TUI Group

 The Group’s auditors have oversight of the TUI Group’s control environment.
 The audit of the consolidated financial statements by the Group auditor and the audit of the individual financial statements of Group companies included in the consolidated financial statements, in particular, constitute a key non-process-related monitoring measure with regard to Group accounting.

 In relation to Group accounting, the risk management system, introduced as an Enterprise Risk Management System (ERM System) as a component of the internal control system, also addresses the risk of misstatements in Group bookkeeping and external reporting.
 Apart from operational risk management, which includes the transfer of risks to insurance companies by creating cover for damage and liability risks and also hedging transactions to limit foreign currency and fuel price risks, the TUI Group’s risk management system embraces the systematic early detection, management and monitoring of risks across the Group.
 A more detailed explanation of the risk management system is provided in the section on the Risk Governance Framework in the Risk Report.

 2. Use of IT systems

-All consolidation processes used to prepare the consolidated financial statements of TUI AG, e. g. capital consolidation, assets and liabilities consolidation and expenses and income elimination including at equity measurement, are generated and fully documented in HFM.
-All elements of TUI AG’s consolidated financial statements, including the disclosures in the Notes, are developed from the HFM consolidation system.
+Nearly all consolidation processes used to prepare the consolidated financial statements of TUI AG, e. g. capital consolidation, assets and liabilities consolidation and expenses and income elimination including at equity measurement, are generated and fully documented in HFM.
+Virtually all elements of TUI AG’s consolidated financial statements, including the disclosures in the Notes, are developed from and validated by the HFM consolidation system.
 HFM also provides various modules for evaluation purposes in order to prepare complementary information to explain TUI AG’s consolidated financial statements.

 The HFM reporting and consolidation system has an in-built workflow process whereby when businesses promote their data within the system, to signal that their reporting package is complete, they are then locked out from making any further changes to that data.
 This ensures data integrity within the system and also facilitates a strong audit trail enabling changes to a reporting package to be identified.
 This feature of the HFM system has been checked and validated by the TUI AG Group Audit department on several occasions since the system was introduced.